 Comment: This specimen is approximately the size of large Type 17 polishing disks which have an edge facet.
 If this Type 25 disk were used for the same purpose as the Type 17 specimens either an edge facet would be present or it would seem the wear would be distributed more evenly on the face.
 It is possible that this specimen was carefully ground to produce an abrading tool which would offer a maximum amount of control for relatively delicate work, as modifying shell or bone.
 With only 1 specimen, however, function cannot be interpreted.
 Type 26: End Battered Rollers (Plate 28, Table 17)

-Provenience: 9-MU-102 Structures 1, 4(2), 5(2)

-Material: gneiss, metagreywacke

-Tactile Element: smooth-rough, some specimens scaly

-Shape: oblong

-Size: largest 22.9 x 6.6 x 2 cm

-smallest $15.5 \times 7 \times 5.8 \text{ cm}$
+Provenience: 9-MU-102 Structures 1, 4(2), 5(2) Specimens: 5 Material: gneiss, metagreywacke Texture: coarse grained Tactile Element: smooth-rough, some specimens scaly Shape: oblong Size: largest 22.9 x 6.6 x 2 cm smallest 15.5 x 7 x 5.8 cm